 The memory of Mencius was not so distinguished.
-We have seen that many centuries elapsed before his Writings were received among the classics of the empire.
+We have seen that many centuries elapsed before his Writings favourite disciple of the sage.

-It was natural that under the same dynasty when this was done the man himself should be admitted to share in the sacrifices presented to Confucius.
+Acknowledgment of Mencius ments by the ments by the government when this was done the man himself should be admitted to share in the sacrifices presented to Confucius.